simon-glitch/simon-glitch.github.io/psych_paper.md

 ### Summary of a section of a text
 * {The Language and Thought of the Child}

+I've decided to summarize the 1st chapter of *The Language and Thought of the Child*.
+Chapter 1 summarizes the results of an observational study where children were allowed to work and play as they pleased.
+The observation of this study was that the children participated in a unique form of speech which was undocumented before this study.

 ### Critique that seciton